onkelbeh/HomeAssistantRepository/README.md

 ## 2022/02/12: new frontend builds

 The frontend team discontinued offering an SDIST build via Pypi, caused by space limitations there.
 The source from github only contains the plain source without the build artifacts (from the yarn build), so starting with home-assistant-frontend-20220203.0, we have to build our own.
 I made some experiments running yarn on the source during install time, but this needs nodejs and yarn on the production boxes, and furthermore, this would eat up a lot of CPU (>25 minutes of build time on bigger hosts).
 This did not work very well on smaller hosts.
 I am not an nodejs expert, above all, it seems that yarn does not fit very well into Ebuilds, we would have to allow networking in the sandbox.
-The (new) Ebuild is changed now to fetch the pre-built yarn/nodejs stuff from my own buildhost, which is very close to the former SDIST on Pypi.
-As soon as an 'official' SDIST is available again some day, I'll consider to switch back.
+The (new) Ebuild is changed now to fetch the pre-built yarn/nodejs stuff from my own buildhost.
+The pre-built frontend is very close to the former SDIST on Pypi, but it does not (yet) include the very newest translations, but we are working on that.
+Perhaps an 'official' SDIST is available again some day, I'll consider to switch back.
 Thanks to @cdce8p Marc Mueller for helping to get this done.
 ## 2020/09/25: Publishing new Main Ebuilds

 Since homeassistant-0.115.3 the **Main Ebuild** is released in three different stages of expansion, only *one* of them can be installed.
 These three only differ in the amount of USE Flags they hold.
 If you are new here, start with app-misc/homeassistant-min.